xavier2933/PORTFOLIO/README.md

 <h1>Xavier O'Keefe Projects</h1>
 Hello!
 Here is a collection of my personal projects.

+<h2>square.py</h2>
+- Developed code to ove the sub around in our simulation environment Gazebo.

 <h2>fishtank.py</h2>
 - Used bext to create a virtual fish tank